lopossumi/Rust-Materials/README.md

 Elapsed: 9.5592981s
 Done.
 ```
-So with 50 samples the rendering takes 9.6 seconds on a Ryzen 3400G.
+With 50 samples the rendering takes 9.6 seconds on a Ryzen 3400G.
 Not great, not terrible.

 But wait, we are running it in debug mode.
 How about if we switch to release?
 ```